abeauvois/minicontract/README.md

 # MiniContract App

-tech stack : ReactJS + Vite + TailwindCSS + TypeScript + Firebase auth
+tech stack : ReactJS + Vite + TailwindCSS + TypeScript + Firebase auth + React Firebase Hooks

 This is a good starting point for your next project that needs firebase auth